Yashodha8890/Web_Programming/README.md

 ### Feature 4
 Handling customer feedbacks and ratings : <br>
 In this feature, Collecting customer's Messages(Feedbacks),Complaints and reviews.
-If the user is not a registered member refer to the register form.<br>
+If the user is not a registered member refer to the register form.The admin can view,update and delete customers feedback.<br>
 <br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ## Database Tables